Py4Phy/classroom-generator/README.md

 ### Configuration

-Include any starter code filen ames or directory names in the **problem.assets**.
+Include any starter code filenames or directory names in the **problem.assets**.

 For example: